Kayyo321/Coral/README.md

 	Cat { "Age": 5.33 }               # This will also be mutable.
 ]
 ```

-#### You cannot have a list inside of either an array, or another list.
-Only sub-arrays exist.

 By default, objects are `Immutable`, or unchange-able (Also, comments are defined with a `#` symbol):